 Adolescent and Young Adult Lymphoma

 The relative youth and maturity level of AYAs has a significant effect on their ability to manage their diagnosis and treatment.
-Factors such as the belief that “it cannot happen to me,” overall healthcare-related knowledge, unique concerns regarding body image and fertility issues, and relationship matters must all be considered when building a treatment plan for AYAs.
+In general, it is challenging to be an AYA in life without cancer.
+Once the diagnosis is made, it is common to have thoughts such as “this cannot happen to me” and overall healthcare-related knowledge, unique concerns regarding body image and fertility issues, relationship matters, jobs and schooling must all be considered when building a treatment plan for AYAs.
+Additional issues such as health insurance, potential financial hardships, and peer concerns must all be managed carefully.
+Potential challenges that AYAs may face include:

 - Management of a diagnosis and treatment plan (Download the Lymphoma Care Plan)